huanghua1994/HiGP/docs/2-Advanced-usage-of-HiGP.md

 ## 2.3 Data structures

 To set up and train a GP model or make predictions using a GP model, we need to provide a dataset to HiGP.
-For a dataset containing $N$ data points, with each data point having $d$ dimensions (for example, a point in a 3D space has $d=3$), the dataset should be stored as a 2D $d$-by-$'N'$ NumPy row-major (the default matrix / tensor storage style in NumPy) matrix, where each column stores one data point.
+For a dataset containing $N$ data points, with each data point having $d$ dimensions (for example, a point in a 3D space has $d=3$), the dataset should be stored as a 2D $d$-by-$`N`$ NumPy row-major (the default matrix / tensor storage style in NumPy) matrix, where each column stores one data point.
 For a dataset with 1D data points, it can either be an 1D array of length $N$, or a 2D matrix of shape $(1, N)$.

 To set up and train a GP model, we also need to provide a label set.
 The label set should be an 1D NumPy array of length $N$.